garretgonzales/CodeCalibrate/README.md

 For an end-to-end manual check:

 1. Register or log in.
-2. Confirm the dashboard recommends an exercise.
+2. Confirm the dashboard displays learner metrics, mastery, pathway progress, recent exercises, and a recommendation.
+3. Revisit a previously attempted exercise and confirm each exercise appears only once in the recent list.
-3. Open the exercise and verify its instructions, starter code, and Java reference panel.
+4. Open an exercise and verify its instructions, starter code, autocomplete setting, and Java reference panel.
-4. Submit an incorrect solution and confirm the warning verdict.
+5. Submit an incorrect solution and confirm the loading state resolves into the warning verdict.
-5. Submit a correct solution and confirm the accepted animation.
+6. Submit a correct solution and confirm the accepted animation.
-6. Return to the dashboard and verify the next recommendation changes according to mastery and attempt history.
+7. Return to the dashboard and verify the metrics and next recommendation respond to the new result.
+8. Open the Resources page and confirm technology filters update the visible reference cards.
+9. Change the palette and light/dark mode, refresh, and confirm the preference persists across routes.
-7. Refresh during the session and confirm authentication is restored; close the browser session and confirm login is required again.
+10. Refresh during the session and confirm authentication is restored; close the browser session and confirm login is required again.

 ## 🗂️ Project structure